StiaanK/AI-Group-Assignment/README.md

-Certainly!
-Here's an updated README that reflects the changes made to the code to include encoding information in a text file:

----

 # Data Preprocessing and Encoding

 This code is designed to preprocess a dataset, handle missing values, perform categorical feature encoding using LabelEncoder, and save the encoding information to a text file.
 The dataset used is taken from the `adult.csv` file, which presumably contains information about individuals and their socio-economic attributes.